SPCommY/documentation/kolbot/PlugY.md

     a) Go to \d2bs\kolbot\libs\core and open Config.js

     b) Find and set the line PlugYStash: true,

+    c) In PlugY.ini make sure to set ActiveBigStash=1.

-2. To set PlugY stash to enabled only for a certain character:
+3. To set PlugY stash to enabled only for a certain character:

     a) Go to \d2bs\kolbot\libs\config\yourcharacterconfig.js